JUSTIN-BOLAND/IEEE_Google_Script_Merge/README.md

 5. Select whether you want to generate cover letters or certificates.
 The first time this is invoked you may be prompted to authorize the script to access your drive and google API's.
 It's okay to do this since the code can be inspected to verify no data will be modified or leaked.

 ## How It Works
+This was not my first Javascript/ECMAscript-like project, but it was the first time writing in the Google Script environment, so there are definitely things can could be cleaned up and improved, and there is probably a better overall architecture - please feel free to write it!
+The script has are three types of functions:

+### opOpen()
+This is the function that adds pulldown menu options to Google Sheets.
+It's invoked when the script is Run in step 4 above.

+### coverLetters(), certificates(), addressLabels()
+Each of these three functions are invoked by one of the pulldown menu options added to the sheet.
+All three loop over rows of the spreadsheet beginning with the second to the column headings.
+Both coverLetters() and certificates() create one new file for each visited row, naming the file with both a zero-padded row number and the winner's last name.
+Note that Google sheet allows multiple files in the same directory to have the same name (and we have had multiple winners in the same year with the same last name... from the same fair!), but the row number helps associate the file with the entry.

+For each visited row, coverLetters() loops over every column heading and searches for it bracketed by "<<" and ">>.
+If found it replaces it with that column's value in the current row using the body.replaceText() function, allowing users to define their own substitution values.
+The addressLabels() function uses the same replaceText() call replaces the words "Last", "First", "Address1", and "Address2" with the corresponding cell values.
+It also presume there are six mailing labels per sheet so it does not generate as many

+The API's to manipulate Google Slides are very powerful, allowing text to be modified, graphics to be inserted, slides to be added, and more, but accomplished by creating a JSON object and passing it to the batchUpdate() method.
+It's not as easy to read the JSON.stringify code that builds the object, but it seems to work faster than the changes to Docs.

+### getIndex(), createDuplicateDocument()

+error checking?
+making label generation more versatile - supporting different format for bulk letters. it would be nice if we could put all the letters and certs into a single file for easier printing!

 To be added.
 // Required enabling the Slides API!
 // No need to open or close the presentation! var preso = SlidesApp.openById(copyId);